naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Text</span> | String | Text of the message to print.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">text</span> | string | Text of the message to print.
 When the text contain spaces, wrap it in double quotes (`"`).
 In case you wish to include the double quotes in the text itself, escape them.
-printer | String | ID of the printer actor to use.
-Will use a default one when not provided. author | String | ID of the actor, which should be associated with the printed message. speed | Decimal | Text reveal speed multiplier; should be positive or zero.
-Setting to one will yield the default speed. reset | Boolean | Whether to reset text of the printer before executing the printing task.
-Default value is controlled via `Auto Reset` property in the printer actor configuration menu. default | Boolean | Whether to make the printer default and hide other printers before executing the printing task.
-Default value is controlled via `Auto Default` property in the printer actor configuration menu. waitInput | Boolean | Whether to wait for user input after finishing the printing task.
-Default value is controlled via `Auto Wait` property in the printer actor configuration menu. br | Integer | Number of line breaks to prepend before the printed text.
-Default value is controlled via `Auto Line Break` property in the printer actor configuration menu. fadeTime | Decimal | Controls duration (in seconds) of the printers show and hide animations associated with this command.
-Default value for each printer is set in the actor configuration. voiceId | String | Used by voice map utility to differentiate print commands with equal text within the same script.
+printer | string | ID of the printer actor to use.
+Will use a default one when not provided. author | string | ID of the actor, which should be associated with the printed message. speed | decimal | Text reveal speed multiplier; should be positive or zero.
+Setting to one will yield the default speed. reset | boolean | Whether to reset text of the printer before executing the printing task.
+Default value is controlled via `Auto Reset` property in the printer actor configuration menu. default | boolean | Whether to make the printer default and hide other printers before executing the printing task.
+Default value is controlled via `Auto Default` property in the printer actor configuration menu. waitInput | boolean | Whether to wait for user input after finishing the printing task.
+Default value is controlled via `Auto Wait` property in the printer actor configuration menu. br | integer | Number of line breaks to prepend before the printed text.
+Default value is controlled via `Auto Line Break` property in the printer actor configuration menu. fadeTime | decimal | Controls duration (in seconds) of the printers show and hide animations associated with this command.
+Default value for each printer is set in the actor configuration. voiceId | string | Used by voice map utility to differentiate print commands with equal text within the same script.

 </div>